hannushchenkos/CW_tasks/script/tasks.md

 13. Translates a given DNA string into RNA
 14. Sum of all of the positives
 15. Function that does four basic mathematical operations
+16. Check the sum of array elements is odd or even

 //===============================//